ARTS 1007 - The Enquiring Mind: Freedom and Media

 Central question: Does 'Gothic' automatically mean 'loss of freedom'?
 In what ways can this theme be articulated across different media?

 'I say': Developing your own ideas Week 7 Career Readiness Week 8 Climate Change: Impacts, Solutions & Stakeholders (Dr Douglas Bardsley/Dr John Tibby) Climate change: stakeholders Team contract and expectations MID-SEMESTER BREAK: NO CLASSES Week 9 PUBLIC HOLIDAY Week 10 Week 11 Climate Change Mock Summit Climate Change Mock Summit Week 12

 ‘The Enquiring Mind’ is available as a first year course.
 No prerequisites are required.
 Students are strongly encouraged and expected to attend all weekly lectures for their own benefit, as we are conscious of well established research showing that attending the lectures in sequence, being actually physically present at the lecture, and listening and taking notes enhances learning and engagement.
 Such enhanced learning and engagement results in more reliable understanding and memory of the lecture content and thus provides more effective preparation for seminar discussions and assessment tasks.
 Recorded lectures are available for review, to supplement preparation for Seminars, or to assist in case of occasional necessary absence.

 In addition to the lecture, each student participates in a two-hour Seminar each week, which is an essential and compulsory component of the course.
 Attendance is therefore regarded as absolutely necessary as mandatory structured learning activities (SGDE) are scheduled within seminars.
-Seminar participation is an important part of the assessment scheme of this course and non-attendance may reduce the likelihood of a good grade for this component.
-Lack of attendance also seriously reduces learningin the course and this usually affects performance in other assessments.
+Seminar participation is an important partof the assessment cheme of this course.
+In addition, being absent from more than 2 seminars without adequate explanation may result in preclusion from the course.

 Referencing of written work